borschtapp/krip/README.md

     <a href="https://github.com/borschtapp/krip/blob/main/LICENSE"><img src="https://img.shields.io/github/license/borschtapp/krip" alt="license" title="license"/></a>
 </p>

-A Go library for fast, comprehensive and generalised scraping of culinary recipes from any website or HTML file.
+**Krip** is a Go library designed for fast, comprehensive, and generalised scraping of culinary recipes from any website or HTML file.

+The project aims to provide a robust solution for extracting structured culinary data from unstructured or semi-structured web pages, normalizing it into a strict Schema.org `Recipe` model.

 * _Krip_ is a Ukrainian word for _dill_.
-The bud of the dill looks like web pages connected by a stem (a reference to the web and graphs).
+The bud of the dill looks like web pages connected to a single database.

 ---

 I started this project as I wanted to build my own recipe keeper and found that there is only one library that everyone uses for scraping recipes [recipe-scrapers](https://github.com/hhursev/recipe-scrapers/) written in Python.
-The library is great, but contains lots of scrappers that seem redundant, however, it wasn't able to scrape the recipes I wanted.
+The library is great, but I was naive enough to think that it can be improved.
-I sent some PullRequests to it, but the language I chose for the project is Go, so I decided to rewrite it in Go.

-This library contains completely rewritten parsers that are slightly inspired by the Python library.
 I focused on speed and flexibility to cover most of the possible schemas and websites from the beginning and to retrieve a rich model.
 Still, it supports per-domain customisation in case someone does not use a schema.

-_Note:_ WIP, I am still learning how to use Go.
-Any hint or advice is welcome.

 ## Install
 ```